SaaS Pricing Guide: Your A to Z to Software-as-a-Service Pricing Models and Strategies 💻

 SaaS businesses show no sign of slowing down.
-According to BetterCloud, 73% of businesses indicated that by 2020 nearly all their apps will be SaaS.
+According to BetterCloud, 73% of businesses indicated that in the next 5 years, nearly all their apps will be SaaS.

 However, being a new industry segment, a lot of companies are still trying to understand SaaS pricing models and strategies.
 As a matter of fact, quite a few businesses and most especially startups are struggling with defining a successful pricing strategy.
 Seemingly, pricing appears to be a difficult task.
 For SaaS businesses, having the right SaaS pricing guide is one of their biggest challenges.

 One study reveals that 10,342 blog posts from hundreds of SaaS businesses are about pricing being the most often overlooked way to drive growth.
 Further, a survey of more than 270 SaaS companies shows that only 17% defined their pricing strategy as a team.
 Input coming from four major departments (marketing, management, sales and product).

 Many executives face difficulties with pricing because it is not a process that can be easily optimised using an out-the-box, generic process or system.
 It is a complex system with various different players making moves.